 ICSE Class 6 Mathematics introduces the students to a wide range of mathematical topics.
 Understanding these topics are very much important to understand the higher-level concepts in class 7.
-The ICSE 6 Maths syllabus is designed in such a way that the students will get acquainted with all the basic and important topics of Mathematics.
+The ICSE Class 6 syllabus of Maths is designed in such a way that the students will get acquainted with all the basic and important topics of Mathematics.

 Given below is the ICSE Class 6 Mathematics Syllabus: